cogniumak/BayesianNetwork/README.md

 6. `DayofWeek`: The day when the incident occurred, 0: weekday, 1: weekend.

-7. `MonthofYear`: The season of month when the incident occurred, 0: spring and fall, 1: summer, 2: winter.
+7. `SeasonhofYear`: The season when the incident occurred, 0: spring and fall, 1: summer, 2: winter.

 8. `Injury involved`: Whether there is injury involved in the incident, 0: no history, 1: injuries involved.